Craig-Fick/Wikipedia_NLP/README.md

 TF-IDF - short for term frequency–inverse document frequency, is a numerical statistic that is intended to reflect how important a word is to a document in a collection or corpus.

+An example of the Dashboard can be viewed in th GIF below.

 ![dash app demo](python-dash-demo.gif)